NadeemNicoR/TeamProjects/docs/_posts/2019-07-02-ISEE-2019-Reflections & Play Store Entry.md

 With Money Control now it’s easy to track your expenses, stick to a budget and save money.

-## Functional requirements
+## Significatn Features Of The Application:

--Some of the most significant features of our Money Control android application
+- Some of the most significant features of our Money Control android application

--User can receive a Whole summary of all his transactions till date with just one click and can mail the transaction summary at one go.
+- User can receive a Whole summary of all his transactions till date with just one click and can mail the transaction summary at one go.

--User can add his own categories and add Income or expenses accordingly
+- User can add his own categories and add Income or expenses accordingly

--User can plan budgets and manage his expenses accordingly by having received the appropriate notifications when he crosses 75% and 100% of his spending’s on expenses in comparison to budget plan set up by the user.
+- User can plan budgets and manage his expenses accordingly by having received the appropriate notifications when he crosses 75% and 100% of his spending’s on expenses in comparison to budget plan set up by the user.

--We have deployed the pie & bar chart view of the summary of transactions which basically gives a better visualization to the overview of user’s earnings and spending’s
+- We have deployed the pie & bar chart view of the summary of transactions which basically gives a better visualization to the overview of user’s earnings and spending’s

--We have made the application more user friendly by adding dropdowns so that the user doesn’t have to hassle with text layout of input with the keyboard
+- We have made the application more user friendly by adding dropdowns so that the user doesn’t have to hassle with text layout of input with the keyboard

 ## Non-functional requirements